diamondcougar10/VBS4Project/README.md

 9. **Copy Output to All VBS4 Install Locations** – Generated terrain is replicated to all configured VBS4 installations as defined in `distribution_paths.json`.
 10. **Close PhotoMesh Fuser Processes** – All running `Fuser.exe` instances are terminated.

+The toolkit now sets PhotoMesh to export **OBJ** files and enable the **Center Pivot to Project** option by default when launching the PhotoMesh Wizard.

 The `distribution_paths.json` file lists remote VBS4 install paths.
 Update it with UNC paths to ensure terrain packages are synchronized across machines.

 ## Running the Standalone Post‑Processor